Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 If we further assume $f(\varepsilon,\phi)=f(\varepsilon)f(\phi)$, then the $\varepsilon$ and $\phi$ integrals can be treated separately using the stationary phase approximation to obtain:

-In the collisionless limit, the oscillation is dominated by the antinodes and exhibits $1/t$ decay, faster than in the s-wave case due to the additional $\phi$-dependent dephasing of pseudospins.
-In other words, the intrinsic inhomogeneity of the pseudomagnetic field causes a faster decay of macroscopic observables in d-wave superconductors.
-Such a faster decay was also seen for interaction quenches in \cite{PSC}.
+In the collisionless limit, the oscillation is dominated by the antinodes and exhibits $1/t$ decay, faster than in the $s$-wave case due to the additional $\phi$-dependent dephasing of pseudospins.
+In other words, the intrinsic inhomogeneity of the pseudomagnetic field causes a faster decay of macroscopic observables in $d$-wave superconductors.

 Figure \ref{fig:3} shows numerical simulations of the gap dynamics and nonlinear current in the absence of pseudospin damping.
 After applying a pump pulse, the gap is quenched and undergoes coherent oscillations similar to those in s-wave superconductors.
+As illustrated in Sec.\;\ref{Pseudospin_texture}, the induced irreps are $\delta s^x_k=B_{1g}+A_{1g} $ for $x$-polairzed light and $\delta s^x_k =B_{1g}+A_{2g} $ for $x$'-polaized light.
+The $B_{1g}$ contribution dominates the gap dynamics since the other modes sum to zero in the gap equation.
 In Fig. \ref{fig:3}(b), the nonlinear current is induced by $x$-polarized light, and is mostly observed in the ${B_{1g}}$ channel, The nonlinear current corresponding to each irreducible representation can be obtained as follows:

 We observe that $B_{2g}$ mode cannot be excited by the x-polarized pump, as discussed in section\;\ref{irreps}.
 The $A_{1g}$ mode is much smaller than $B_{1g}$ , such that $J_{xxxx}\approx J_{B_{1g}}$, which shows coherent oscillation similar to the Higgs amplitude mode.
-The oscillation amplitude decay of the Higgs mode and $J_{B_{1g}}$ is plotted in the inset.
-The Higgs amplitude decay is faster than our prediction of $1/t$, perhaps because the in-plane component of pseudospin dephasing has a more complicated distribution or dynamics such that the approximation in Eq.\; \ref{d-stationary} does not strictly hold.
-Nevertheless, we find that the amplitude decay of the nonlinear current $J_{B_{1g}}$ is well fitted by $1/t$, consistent with the stationary phase approximation for d-wave superconductors.
+The oscillation amplitude decay of the Higgs mode and $J_{B_{1g}}$ is shown in the inset.
+In our numerical results, the Higgs amplitude mode decays approximately as $t^{-2.5}$ , which is much faster than our prediction of $1/t$.
+This discrepancy may arise because the in-plane component of pseudospin dephasing has a more complicated distribution or dynamics such that the approximation in Eq.\; \ref{d-stationary} does not strictly hold.
+A similarly fast decay was also observed for interaction quenches in \cite{PSC}.
+Nevertheless, we find that the amplitude decay of the nonlinear current $J_{B_{1g}}$ is well fitted by $1/t$, consistent with the stationary phase approximation.
+Our results point out that in $d$-wave superconductors, the Higgs mode and the nonlinear current exhibit different decay rates even in the collisionless case.
+The different decay rates of these two quantities originate from their distinct physical origins: in clean superconductors, the nonlinear current is dominated by quasiparticle contributions rather than by the Higgs mode.